 Unlike a "Temerity test", a "Fright test" must be performed as soon as a miniature must interact in close combat with a frightening miniature or effect.
 For example, as soon as a frightening weapon hurts the Safar and instils him with nightmarish visions.
-A miniature instilling terror is impervious to terror and a miniature provoking fright is impervious to fright.

-Fright test : free/the Safar/ $T+l+1D10 \ge$ fright threshold.
+Fright test: free/the Safar/T+\+\1D10≥ fright threshold.
 If successful, the Safar is not frightened.

 In case of failure, the horror will transform the victim in unknown ways.
-After failing the test, the warrior must roll a die and see the list below cons for the effect :
+After failing the test, the warrior must roll a die and see the list below cons for the effect: